Saatvik-Lochan/GestureLogger/README.md

 - **Bug:** Experiencing extreme lag and stuttering when using the [gesture annotator](#gesture_annotator)
-  - **Fix:** Your gesture capture likely has large gaps between frames, due to a bad recording of the data.
+  - **Fix:** Your gesture capture likely has large gaps between frames, due to a faulty recording of the data.
 The best option is to discard that gesture.
 - **Bug:** A project can not be created since one with that name already, exists even though the previous creation had supposedly failed.